joaolavelino/ir03-timer/README.md

 ```

 Instead of the object with type and payload, only the action function and the function param will feed the payload of the action.

+## Immer

+Immer is a lib that will handle with immutability of data.
+Normally used alongside with useReducer.

+###

+To do so, we use the `produce` function of the library.
+This function creates a draft that will accept mutable interactions on it, like `ARRAY.push()` or `variable=NEW_VARIABLE_VALUE` and the produce function will create a immutable interaction to the state.

+Use case #1

 ## React's Context API